Existence of superconducting solutions for a reduced Ginzburg-Landau model in the presence of strong electric currents: Inner approximation

-We will attempt to obtain the inner solution for \eqref{eq:23} through a one-dimensional approximation in terms of the variable $\tau$ in the direction transverse to $\partial\Omega$.
-To this end, let $(\rho_{i0},\varphi_{i0},\upsilon_{i0})$ denote the solution of the following problem
+We will attempt to obtain the inner solution for \eqref{eq:31} through a one-dimensional approximation in terms of the variable $\tau$ in the direction transverse to $\partial\Omega$.
+We thus seek a solution, denoted by $(\rho_{i0},\varphi_{i0},\upsilon_{i0})$, for the following problem

 where

 In what follows, we drop the dependence on $s$ for notational simplicity.